ReneeFranzwa/careers.edsurge.com/_posts/2014-01-17-software-engineer.md

 However, in edtech, this usually doesn't happen.
 People who use software in schools are very different from the ones who build software.
 Each educator needs *information* to understand which software will be most effective for his/her situations, and each entrepreneur/developer/investor needs *information* to understand customers behind the classroom wall.

+Also, the effectiveness of each software varies significantly in edtech depending on who uses it.
+Consider an app that teaches Algebra.
+It can work well for most schools, but it might not work in an urban school where most students are taking Algebra for the 3rd time.
+It can work well when teachers give feedback to each student every 10 minutes, but it might not work well for 100% self-paced environments.
+As a result, purchasing decisions for edtech products can be tough to make--you need some sort of a *recommendation system*.

 This is where EdSurge comes in.
 We help bridge the information gap among key players of edtech, so that each player can make smart decisions.
 Currently, in addition to our [main news product](https://www.edsurge.com/), we built a [database](https://www.edsurge.com/products/) of ~800 edtech products (written in AngularJS).
-Our goal in 2014 is to polish our database product and allow educators to participate on our site ([example](https://www.edsurge.com/p/classdojo/reviews)).
+Our goal in 2014 is to polish our database product and allow educators to participate on our site ([example](https://www.edsurge.com/p/classdojo/reviews)), which can serve as a basis to building a recommendation system of edtech software.

 We believe that the key to achieving our goal is to invest in and give back to the edtech community.
 So EdSurge regularly holds events for educators and entrepreneurs--last year we held our biggest one at Computer History Museum in Moutain View, CA, where 600 educators and 30 companies attended ([photos](https://www.edsurge.com/guide/edsurge-tech-for-schools-summits)).